-I agree to commit to and abide by this Code of Co onduct.
-Players signature Witness signature
+I agree to commit to and abide by this Code of Conduct.

-Full name of player Full name of witness Date: Date:

-Some relevant extracts from clause 6 & 10 of the Player Agreement

-Clause 6: Players Obligations

-- 6.1 As a member of the Team, the Player must: - (a) observe and comply with all reasonable directions of the Team officials; - (b) act in a proper manner so as to not bring the Player, Bowls Queensland or the Team into public disrepute or censure to the absolute satisfaction of the Team officials; - (h) be thoroughly familiar, and strictly comply, with the Training itinerary and Event program and all protocol arrangements to ensure prompt and timely attendance; - (k) stay in the accommodation selected by Bowls Queensland for such period as required in order to fulfill the Player's obligations to Bowls Queensland, or as required by the Team officials: - (m) obtain and maintain the Player's best possible fitness and health, carry out the Player's duties to the Bowls Queensland to best of the Player's ability;
+Player signature - Witness signature Full name of player Full name of witness Date: Date: Some relevant extracts from clause 6 & 10 of the Player Agreement Claus e 6: Players Obligations 6.1 As a member of the team, t he player must: (a) observe and comply with all l reasonable directior ns of the team officials. (b) act in a proper manner so as to not bring the player, BQ or the team into public disrepute or censur to the absolute satisfaction of the team officials. ite or censure (h) be thoroughly familiar, and strictly comply, with the training itinerary and event program and a protocol arrangements to ensure prompt and timely attendance. ogram and all (k) stay in the accommodation soligations to BQ, or as req - ich period as required in order to fulf icials. ill the player's (m) obtain and maintain the pla the BQ to best of the player , itness and health, carry out the play /er's duties to